secrez/secrez/packages/utils/README.md

 Secrez is the secrets manager for the cryptocurrencies era.

-This is a utils library.
+This is a utils library used by other packages in the @secrez suite.

-A documentation will come soon.
-For now, for info, look at https://github.com/secrez/secrez

-#### Test coverage
+## Test coverage

 ```
   35 passing (195ms)